5G-MAG/Getting-Started/pages/5g-core-network-components/tutorials/tutorials.md

 ## Using the tools
 ### [Tutorial - 5G Network Setup with COTS UE](./5gnetwork.html)
-This guide describes how to setup and configure the 5G-MAG Reference Tools - 5G Downlink Media Streaming components to create an end to end setup using Application Function, Application Server, 5GMSd Aware Application, Media Session Handler, Media Stream Handler and Common Android Library.
-These also include generic instructions to setup a 5G network using Open5GS and srsRAN and COTS UEs.
+These are generic instructions to setup a 5G network using Open5GS and srsRAN and COTS UEs.